leangjia/blender_docs/trunk/blender_docs/manual/physics/rigid_body/constraints/introduction.rst

 Override Iterations
 -------------------

-Allows to make constraints stronger (more iterations) or weaker (less iterations) than specified in the rigid body world.
+Allows making constraints stronger (more iterations) or weaker (less iterations) than specified in the rigid body world.

 Iterations